 Is your employee onboarding out of order?
-Because the failures of onboarding aren’t immediately apparent, it can take time to find the cracks in the plan.
+Because the failures aren’t immediately apparent, it can take time to find the cracks in your onboarding plan.

 An employee’s first day is always busy with paperwork, training, meeting new people, seeing their new workspace and everything else that comes with a new job.
 What you may not realize is that onboarding becomes even more confusing with poor planning.